Chrysler Neon: R/T

-The R/T model (Road/Track) debuted in the 1998 model year.
-Offered only with a 5-speed DOHC configuration, the R/T featured many of the ACR's mechanical upgrades including the numerically higher ratio 3.94 5-speed manual transmission, with the .81 5th gear and 130 mph speed limit.
-The R/T, however, was intended for the street, with more comfort and convenience features standard or available, and specialized parts like the adjustable dampers removed, although the dampers, as well as the front coil springs found on R/T models, were slightly stiffer, offering an advantage over standard model Neons.
-R/Ts featured optional stripes over the top of the car, silver "R/T" badging on the front door panels and the right side of the trunk deck lid, and a functional wing.
+The R/T model (Road/Track) debuted in the 1998 model year in both 2 and 4-door bodystyles.
+Offered only with the 2.0 L DOHC engine and 5-speed manual transmission combination, the R/T featured many of the ACR's mechanical upgrades including the numerically higher ratio 3.94 5-speed manual transmission, with the .81 5th gear and 130 mph speed limit.
+The R/T, however, was intended for the street, with more comfort and convenience features standard or available, and some specialized parts like the adjustable dampers removed, although the dampers, as well as the front coil springs found on R/T models, were slightly stiffer, offering an advantage over standard model Neons.
+The anti-roll bars were also thicker than the standard Neon, and the R/T featured four-wheel disc brakes.
+R/Ts featured optional stripes over the top of the car, silver "R/T" badging on the front door panels and the right side of the trunk deck lid, body-colored doorhandles and a rear wing.
+The interior featured sports seats, a unique fabric, and a leather-wrapped steering wheel and shift knob.
 The "Stripe Delete" option was available from the factory, but with no reduction to the Neon's price.
 All striped R/Ts (black, red, blue) had silver-colored stripes, with the exception of the White R/Ts, which came with dark blue colored stripes.
-The R/T was available in the 4-door body style with limited numbers made.

 Second generation (2000)

 Sales of the second generation model started with the 2000 model year and production ended with the 2005 model year.
 The second-generation Neon was only available as a four-door sedan.
 In some global sales regions, including the U.S., the sole engine was the 2.0 L SOHC engine, the power output remaining at 132 hp.
 An optional Magnum engine configuration (with an active intake manifold, and other engine revisions to increase power) that produced 150 hp was available.
-Both engines had a redline of 6762 rpm.